ajbatac/spotback/README.md

 │   │   └── utils.ts        # Utility functions (e.g., `cn` for Tailwind)
 │   └── types/
 │       └── spotify.d.ts    # TypeScript type definitions for Spotify API objects
-├── .env.example            # Example environment variables
-├── Dockerfile.dev          # Dockerfile for development
+├── .env                    # Environment variables (MUST BE CREATED) ├── Dockerfile.dev          # Dockerfile for development
 ├── Dockerfile.prod         # Dockerfile for production
 ├── docker-compose.yml      # Docker Compose for easy development setup
-├── next.config.ts          # Next.js configuration
+├── next.config.js          # Next.js configuration
 ├── package.json            # Project dependencies and scripts
 └── README.md               # This file
 ```

 ## Key Components & Functionality

 - **`src/app/page.tsx`**: The main entry point of the UI.
-It handles the core logic: authentication state, data fetching from Spotify, user interaction (selecting playlists), and triggering the export process.
+It acts as a controller that uses the `AuthContext` to determine the user's login state.
+It will render either a `LoginPage` component if the user is logged out, or the main `Dashboard` component if the user is authenticated.
+It also handles the one-time logic of receiving the access token from the URL after the Spotify redirect.
 - **`src/app/api/auth/callback/spotify/route.ts`**: The server-side API route that handles the OAuth 2.0 callback from Spotify.
-It exchanges the authorization code for an access token and securely redirects the user back to the main application.
+It exchanges the authorization code for an access token and securely redirects the user back to the main application page with the token in the URL parameters.
+- **`src/context/auth-context.tsx`**: A React Context provider that manages the global authentication state.
+It has the **single responsibility** of holding the Spotify access token.
+It uses the `use-local-storage` hook to persist the token, keeping the user logged in across browser sessions.
+This decouples the auth state management from the components that use it.
+- **`src/hooks/use-local-storage.ts`**: A generic custom hook that abstracts the logic of interacting with the browser's `localStorage`.
+This allows any piece of state to be persisted without rewriting boilerplate code, adhering to the **Don't Repeat Yourself (DRY)** principle.
 - **`src/lib/spotify.ts`**: A collection of server-side functions that act as a client for the Spotify Web API.
-It includes functions for fetching user profiles, playlists, and top artists, with built-in error handling for API responses.
+It will include functions for fetching user profiles, playlists, and top artists, with built-in error handling for API responses.
-- **`src/context/auth-context.tsx`**: A React Context provider that manages the Spotify access token.
-It uses the `use-local-storage` hook to persist the token, keeping the user logged in across browser sessions.
-- **`src/components/playlist-card.tsx`**: A UI component that displays a single playlist's cover art, name, and track count, and handles its selection state.
 - **`src/ai/flows/organize-playlist-metadata.ts`**: A Genkit flow that takes raw playlist metadata and uses an AI model to return a well-structured and readable version.

 ## Project Dependencies